 Many homeowners neglect to regularly service their hot water system, only calling on their local plumber in the event of a plumbing emergency.
 However, simply by having their system inspected on a regular basis, not only will it confirm that it is working efficiently and performing at its optimum level, but it will also extend its working life by being more efficient, meaning that any repair work can be carried out before a crisis occurs.

-- The water flowing from your taps is rusty brown in colour
+- The water flowing from your tap water is rusty brown in colour

 - The water has sediment in it and looks muddy